hencou/esphome_components/README.md

 See attached example "example_itho.yaml".
 This example provides also an integrated standalone PID controller to drive the Itho box, with values from the integrated humidity sensor.

 # 4. I2C sniffer for ESPhome
 A I2C sniffer implementation for a ESP32 module, using the code from https://github.com/ozarchie/I2C-sniffer.
-Will dump all the camptured packets from the I2C interface to the ESPhome logging console.
+Will dump all the captured packets from the I2C interface to the ESPhome logging console.